B2B Market Segmentation Guide

 Micro Segmentation

 Micro segmentation subdivides macro segments using specific behavioral, psychographic, or needs-based criteria to create highly targeted groups.
-This approach enables personalized messaging but requires sophisticated data collection and operational discipline.
+Personalized messaging becomes possible at this level, but so does operational debt.
+Pulling it off requires sophisticated data collection and genuine discipline in how you run campaigns.

 Related Terms: